Whilst Dubai is the most famous Emirate, there’s more to the UAE than just that. Here’s a quick intro to Abu Dhabi, Ajman and Ras al Khaimah (or RAK).

 Why?
 We have found some truly incredible hotels and the destinations I am showcasing in this article offer something I love: peace and quiet, no high rise buildings, interesting food, no crowds and truly outstanding hotels.

 Saadiyat Island, Abu Dhabi

 For our last 3 visits to Abu Dhabi, we have always chosen to stay at Saadiyat Island and, more specifically, at the St. Regis Resort at Saadiyat Island.
 This island is 10-15 minutes away from the centre of Abu Dhabi and has an incredible beach (but you need water shoes just in case).
 You will find some construction going on as the Louvre opened to the left of the island, and for years, there were only two hotels here: the St. Regis Saadiyat and the Park Hyatt.
-There are 3 new comers to the beach (but again, no construction in height as been allowed) – the Park Rotana, Jumeirah and Rixos.
+There are 3 more recent comers to the beach (but again, no construction in height as been allowed) – the Park Rotana, Jumeirah and Rixos.
 I have no idea what they are like, but the beach is the same.